0x4D2D/Delta/README.md

 ## Commands

-- crash <mode> <power> <power>, crash the server
+- `crash <mode> <power>`, crash the server
-- item <item>, get a creative crash item
+- `item <item>`, get a creative crash item
-- boom <power>, create an explosion downwards (creative only)
+- `boom <power>`, create an explosion downwards (creative only)
-- creative, set your game mode to creative
+- `creative`, set your game mode to creative
-- survival, set your game mode to survival
+- `survival`, set your game mode to survival

 ## Crashes
-Delta being mainly a crash client has a veriety of crash exploits to choose from, you can see all the avalable crash exploits by doing $crash list
+Delta being mainly a crash client has a variety of crash exploits to choose from, you can see all the available crash exploits by doing $crash list

 **Survival Crash exploits**